FAQs about Admissions

 - Q: When is the final application deadline for the 2021-2022 academic year?

 - The 2021-2022 application deadline has passed.
 The 2022-2023 Online campus and Reno campus applications will open this fall.

 - Q: What tests are accepted for application to the Davidson Academy?

 - There are many testing options available to applicants.
-Please refer to the Qualification Criteria page under Admissions.
+Please refer to the Eligibility Criteria page under Admissions.